Sunshine Beach

 AreaSearch assessment of residential development activity positions Sunshine Beach among the top 25% of areas assessed nationwide

 Sunshine Beach has seen approximately 36 new homes approved annually.
-Between FY21 and FY25, around 184 homes were approved, with an additional 9 approved in FY26 so far.
-Each dwelling built over the past five financial years has resulted in an average of 3 new residents per year, reflecting strong demand that supports property values.
+From FY-21 to FY-25, around 184 homes were approved, with an additional 13 approved so far in FY-26.
+Each dwelling built over these years resulted in an average of 3 new residents per year, reflecting strong demand that supports property values.

-New homes are being constructed at an average expected cost of $865,000, indicating a focus on premium market properties by developers.
-This financial year has seen around $107,000 in commercial approvals registered, suggesting a predominantly residential development focus.
-Sunshine Beach's development levels per person are similar to the rest of Queensland, maintaining market balance with surrounding areas.
-New developments consist of 47% detached houses and 53% townhouses or apartments, offering affordable entry points for downsizers, investors, and first-time buyers.
-This shift from the area's existing housing composition of 65% houses suggests decreasing availability of developable sites and changing lifestyle needs.
+New homes are constructed at an average cost of $865,000, indicating a focus on the premium market segment by developers.
+In FY-26, $107,000 worth of commercial approvals have been registered, suggesting a predominantly residential development focus.
+Sunshine Beach's development levels per person are similar to those in the rest of Queensland, maintaining market balance with surrounding areas.
+New developments consist of 47.0% detached houses and 53.0% townhouses or apartments, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+This represents a shift from the area's existing housing composition of 65.0% houses, suggesting decreasing availability of developable sites and changing lifestyles requiring more diverse housing options.

-With around 177 people per approval, Sunshine Beach reflects a growing area.
-By 2041, Sunshine Beach is projected to gain approximately 253 residents (AreaSearch quarterly estimate).
-Current construction levels should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth beyond current forecasts.
+With around 177 people per approval, Sunshine Beach reflects an area experiencing development growth.
+By 2041, Sunshine Beach is projected to gain approximately 253 residents (based on the latest AreaSearch quarterly estimate).
+Current construction levels suggest that housing supply should meet demand adequately, creating favorable conditions for buyers and potentially enabling population growth exceeding current forecasts.

 Frequently Asked Questions - Development